West Nile Virus Fact Sheet

 West Nile virus (WNV) belongs to a family of viruses called Flaviviridae.
-It is spread by mosquitoes that have fed on the blood of infected birds.
+The virus circulates among mosquitoes and wild birds, but can infect many other species.

 Is West Nile virus a risk to human health?

-Yes.
-The virus can be transmitted to people through the bite of an infected mosquito.
-Although most people infected with the virus either have no symptoms or flu-like symptoms, the virus can cause severe illness, resulting in hospitalization and even death.
+An infected mosquito transmits the virus by biting a human.
+Most people infected with the virus either have no symptoms or flu-like symptoms.
+Rarely, people can become very ill resulting in hospitalization and even death.

 What are the clinical signs of West Nile virus infection?

-Animals (particularly horses) infected with the virus show neurological disturbances.
-Clinical signs may include:
+Animals (particularly horses) infected with the virus may show the following clinical signs:

 - ataxia (lack of coordination);